Interested in our workshops?

 Setting goals and giving feedback can be powerful tools for keeping scientists focused and motivated.
 Scientists at all levels want and need to hear how they’re doing from their mentors, managers or leaders.
 In this highly interactive half day workshop you will learn and practice how to set meaningful goals for scientists, how to give effective and useful feedback and how to conduct performance reviews that help keep projects and people on track.

-4. THE BEST OF LAB DYNAMICS
+5. A day OF LAB DYNAMICS

 Full day workshop